Table of Contents

 Three phases of a migraine can be identified as well as migraine aura:

 - The postdrome phase

 It can be associated with some precursor syndromes including; cyclical vomiting, benign paroxysmal torticollis, abdominal migraine, Alice in Wonderland syndrome, confusional migraine and benign paroxysmal vertigo of childhood.
 A menstrual migraine develops in relation to menstrual bleeding in young girls due to a drop in estrogen and progesterone levels.
 It is also not associated with an aura.

 - Psychosocial stress

-A migraine with brainstem aura is a rare type of aura with associated brainstem dysfunction symptoms, including vertigo, tinnitus, dysarthria, diplopia and bilateral Parasthesia but with no motor weakness.
+Migraine with brainstem aura is a rare type of aura with associated brainstem dysfunction symptoms, including vertigo, tinnitus, dysarthria, diplopia, and bilateral Parasthesia but with no motor weakness.

 A vestibular migraine is severe episodes of a headache associated with vertigo and dizziness.
 A retinal migraine is a unilateral headache or periorbital preceded by unilateral visual loss or scintillation.
 The aura of visual loss lasts for a few minutes followed by a headache which also lasts less than one hour and resolves with a resolution of the retinal blindness.